eglrp/Photogrammetry-with-CPP/README.md

 greatest writer, so please feel free to help me along.
 If there is any specific information you would like to see, please let me know.

+## Project Organization

+The base directory is divided into sections.

+1.  book : Contains all book-related material, including the build scripts, source, images, and other artifacts.

+2.  cmake : Contains all required CMake materials include CMake scripts and modules.

+3.  code : Contains all sample code used in the book.

 ## Building the Document

 1. Build the CMake Project

     mkdir release

     cmake ..

     make